gaearon/overreacted.io/src/pages/making-setinterval-declarative-with-react-hooks/index.md

 While you wouldn’t necessarily control the delay with an *input*, adjusting it dynamically can be useful — for example, to poll for some AJAX updates less often while the user has switched to a different tab.

-So how would you do this with `setTimeout` in a class?
+So how would you do this with `setInterval` in a class?
 I ended up with this:

 ```jsx{7-26}
 class Counter extends React.Component {